 Recurring payments – continuous payment authorities – are regular outgoings that leave your financial accounts in the same way that a direct debit would work.
 While they look like direct debits, they definitely aren’t.
 Continuous payment authorities (CPA) allow companies and external money providers to take money from your account whenever they see fit.

 It is important to be aware of whether you are paying money out to companies by means of a continuous payment authority, and if so, whether you are able to cancel this or switch it to a direct debit.
-Tip: These recurring payments are often used by payday lenders, porn and subscription websites and until 2009, only the company could cancel the outgoing payment, and you had no control over whether it left your account or not.
+Tip: These recurring payments are often used by payday lenders, magazine and subscription websites and until 2009, only the company could cancel the outgoing payment, and you had no control over whether it left your account or not.
 Since 2009, customers have had the right to inform their bank of their decision to cancel a continuous payment authority.

 How Do I Avoid Future CPAs?

 Companies who take payments using a continuous payment authority will do so by asking for the long number that you find across your credit or debit card, as opposed to the standard bank account number and sort code accredited to a direct debit payment.

 If this happens and you process the transaction then any subsequent money leaving your account on a regular basis will be a CPA payment as opposed to a direct debit – this could be a nightmare for you at a later date.

 If you think a payment has been put through as CPA, then check through your bank statements and see which regular debit payments are going out.
 If they’re not listed as being direct debits or standing orders, then they are most definitely CPAs.